ukBaz/ukBaz.github.io/howto/python_gio_3.md

 ### BlueZ Advertisement example

 Below is an example of creating an Eddystone URL beacon.
 This is a lot longer than the previous example.
-That main increase in length and complexity is from manipulating data between Python and D-Bus
+That increase in length and complexity is from manipulating data between Python and D-Bus

 ```python